d365collaborative/d365fo.tools/docs/Invoke-D365SqlScript.md

 ### -DatabaseServer
 The name of the database server

-If on-premises or classic SQL Server, use either short name og Fully Qualified Domain Name (FQDN)
+If on-premises or classic SQL Server, use either short name og Fully Qualified Domain Name (FQDN).

 If Azure use the full address to the database server, e.g. server.database.windows.net